diantonioandrea/pacs-project/README.md

 - `test_gauss`: Evaluates and prints some **Gauss-Legendre** quadrature nodes and weights over `[-1, 1] x [-1, 1]`.
 - `test_algebra`: Solves a simple linear system using the _Conjugate Gradient Method_.

-Tests can be run by:
+Single tests can be run by:

     ./test_TESTNAME

+while the whole set of tests can be run by:

+    make run